subhoney/tdi_intro_to_tech/eLearning Manual.md

 In addition, a separate slate carried in a pocket or worn on the wrist is a critically important piece of equipment for the technical diver as this is where he records the details of his dive plan and mandatory decompression stops.
 This slate will serve as the primary reference when using a depth gauge and bottom timer, or as a back-up reference when using a dive computer.

-Editor's note: The GUE metholdoly for underwater communication is wetNotes, and I agree with this over slates.
+Editor's note: The GUE methodology for underwater communication is wetNotes, and I agree with this over slates.
 They are carried in the right drysuit thigh pocket, bungeed in as normal.

 ### Lift Bag and Reel